Slave Play: Act Two: "Process"

-The second act is dedicated to a contemporary group therapy session among the three couples to treat their inability to experience sexual pleasure.
+There is a contemporary group therapy session among the three couples to treat their inability to experience sexual pleasure.
 The therapists, Patricia and Teá, speak through affirmations and academic jargon for most of the session.
 They are on Day Four of the therapy, which focuses on fantasy play.

 Dustin begins by noting that Gary came, which he could not do before, but Gary counters that Dustin was uncomfortable in making his whiteness hyper-visible.
 Alana enjoyed the release of the fantasy and asks Phillip if he enjoyed it too, noting that he got an erection when he had trouble before.
 Jim keeps interrupting speakers with laughter; Teá asks him to share, especially since he was the one who said the safeword.
 Jim is confused and overwhelmed by the therapy.
 Teá clarifies that the therapy, titled Antebellum Sexual Performance Therapy, was designed to help black partners feel pleasure again with their white partners.
 Jim is uncomfortable playing the role of the slave overseer and demeaning his wife, and believes the experience is traumatizing and ruining his relationship with Kaneisha.
 Kaneisha feels frustrated and betrayed that Jim did not give what she asked of him.

 After Patricia and Teá read back to the group what they have said, Alana points out that mostly white men are speaking.
 Dustin insists that he is not white.
 Dustin and Gary get back into an old argument over Dustin wanting to move into a more gentrified neighborhood.
 Dustin refuses to label himself as white, and Gary feels that through this he erases Gary's identity.
 Phillip, who has not spoken much, says that the therapy seems fake to him.
 Alana speaks over him, still upset about Jim saying the safeword.

 Patricia and Teá explain the origins of Antebellum Sexual Performance Therapy in treating anhedonia, with Patricia speaking over Teá.
 The couple shaped it as their thesis together at Smith and then Yale.
 They are foregrounding the study both through their experiences in their own relationship and their academic background.
 They state that anhedonia is caused by racial trauma passed down through history: black partners may be unable to enjoy sex with their white partners because of “Racialized Inhibiting Disorder."
 Teá previously experienced anhedonia with Patricia, and it was through fantasy play that she worked out her racial trauma.
 Symptoms associated with Racialized Inhibiting Disorder include anxiety, obsessive-compulsive disorder, and "musical obsession disorder."